hendricius/the-bread-code/basics/tools.md

 ### Love
 Doing bread is a nobel activity, you need to put love in it.
 You take care of it and the result will change you perception of what bread is.
 This doesn't mean that you cannot do anything else at the same time.
 The bread preparation has to fit you life and not vice versa.
 Love is for sure something that you want to put in your bread.

+### Oven
+It is ideal have an oven able to reach 250°C / 482°F. The first 15mins to half an hour you will use the oven at that temperature if you use a dutch oven.
+Instead of an eletric oven you can also use a barbecue/kettle or a wood oven (pizza oven).
+The latter one will increase the flavour and the thickness of the crust.
+However, a normal kitchen oven is more practical and easy to control.

 ### Bowl
 You should have a nice bowl in which you can prepare your bread.
 This can be made out of glass, metal or plastic.